 If a member of Staff suspects that a pupil has an item that is banned by the School they can instruct the pupil to turn out their pockets or bag.
-If the pupil refuses, further action may be taken in accordance with the School's Behaviour policy.
+If the pupil refuses, further action may be taken in accordance with this policy.